 1. Gasunie considerably reduced its number of paid software licenses

 Gasunie, the main network of natural gas transportation in The Netherlands, discovered it had 90 different systems in place to manage its facility processes.
 They realized that they had to consolidate systems in order to become as effective as possible.
-With a structured and phased approach from Planon, Gasunie implemented Planon Universe for Corporate Real Estate and Facility Managers, including Self-Service, Asset & Maintenance Management, Move Management, and Project Management modules.
+With a structured and phased approach from Planon, Gasunie implemented Planon Integrated Workplace Management Solution, including Self-Service, Asset & Maintenance Management, Move Management, and Project Management modules.
 This meant that the amount of systems for facility management processes could be reduced from 90 to 1!
 That means 89 licenses that no longer need to be managed or paid for.

 2. King’s College London moved from reactive to preventative maintenance management